Netflix/vmaf/resource/doc/VMAF_Python_library.md

 ## Prerequisites

-The VDK package has its core feature extraction library written in C, and the rest scripting code written in Python.
-It also has a stand-alone C++ implementation that is Python-independent.
-To build the C/C++ code, it requires `gcc` and `g++` (>=4.8).
+The VMAF Python library has its core feature extraction library written in C, and the rest scripting code written in Python.
+To build the C code, it requires `gcc` and `g++` (>=4.8).
 To run scripts and tests, it requires Python2 (>= 2.7) installed.

 It also requires a number of Python packages: